 A faceted oval-shaped emerald-glass stone is the centerpiece of this beautifully-detailed silver metal filigree Art Deco bangle bracelet.
 A small diamanté is on either side of the center.
 What a lovely example of 1920s workmanship!
 This bracelet has an extension piece that holds the bracelet together while you put it on.
 You could wear this bracelet with any of my Art Deco emerald necklaces and brooches — scroll down to see a selection.

-Vintage Brooches & Pins, 1920s Jewelry, Ostby & Barton JewelryThis 1920s brooch has a large, faceted, cushion-cut emerald-glass stone in the center, with a pair of faceted, triangular emerald and crystal stones at each end.
+- Vintage Brooches & Pins, 1920s Jewelry, Ostby & Barton JewelryThis 1920s brooch has a large, faceted, cushion-cut emerald-glass stone in the center, with a pair of faceted, triangular emerald-glass and crystal stones at each end.
 The settings are sterling silver mounted atop a filigree base.
 This classy and classic Art Deco piece is by Ostby & Barton, a company well-regarded today for their work in precious metals and precious/semi-precious stones.
 The high-level of their craftsmanship shows in this piece, which closes with a roll-over clasp.
-Scroll down to see a selection of Art Deco jewels to wear with this beautiful bar brooch.$ 195
+Think outside the box and wear this jewel as a pendant on a chain.
+Scroll down to see a selection of Art Deco jewels to wear with this beautiful bar brooch.USD$295.00